omega-space-group/orion-cubesat-testbed/flight-software/cdh/README.md

 - **Communication Protocol**: CubeSat Space Protocol (CSP) over CAN bus
   - Primary interface for all subsystem communication (EPS, Payload)
   - Proven flight heritage in CubeSat missions
-- **High-Bandwidth Interface**: Minimal DDS subscriber for large payload data
+- **High-Bandwidth Interface**: Zenoh subscriber for large payload data
-  - Lightweight DDS library (CycloneDDS or FastDDS)
+  - Lightweight Zenoh library (Eclipse Zenoh)
-  - Does NOT require full ROS2 installation
+  - Uses lightweight Zenoh Python client
   - Subscribes to payload image/result topics for ground downlink

 **Note**: This is NOT a full ROS2 implementation.
-The C&DH uses proven satellite bus patterns with CSP/CAN as the primary protocol, only adding minimal DDS capability for high-bandwidth payload data when needed.
+The C&DH uses proven satellite bus patterns with CSP/CAN as the primary protocol, only adding Zenoh client capability for high-bandwidth payload data when needed.

 ## 🖥️ Hardware Platforms